 The health and well-being of our campers and staff is our highest priority.
 Our professional and summer staff spends considerable time developing protocol to maintain the safety of our camp community, and creating effective planning for responding to any type of crisis.
 For us, health and safety applies to the physical, emotional, and mental well-being of everyone in our community.

 The physical health of each member of our community is entrusted to our excellent medical team.
-This team is directed by Dr. Gary Mann, who specializes in Emergency Medicine.
 Our health centre is staffed by one licensed physician and two nurses at all times throughout the duration of the summer.
 This team ensures that:

 - Daily medications are dispensed in a safe, accurate and secure way